jackson-nestelroad/battler/fxlang.md

 Each line in an fxlang program must be a valid statement.
 The grammar is defined directly in the [abstract syntax tree representation](./battler/src/effect/fxlang/tree.rs).

 The language is designed to be as simple to parse as possible.
 Minimal context is required to parse a string of tokens into a valid statement.
 The statement parser is implemented as a predictive recursive descent parser.
-It does not require backtracking because each rule looks at the next token and predicts the correct rule to use.
+It does not require backtracking because the next rule can always be inferred from the next token.

 #### Values